bbc/accessibility-news-and-you/accessibility-acceptance-criteria.md

 - **Use guidelines and documentation** - Extract relevant rules or information.
 If appropriate link back to guidelines for reference.

-- **Don’t specify a solution** - Engineers can consider the best solution to achieve the defined criteria.
-If the component styling or assistive technology changes, the criteria should still apply.
+- **Don’t specify a solution** - If the component styling or assistive technology changes, the criteria should still apply.
+Developers will consider the best solution to achieve the defined criteria.

 - **Be consistent** - If you have defined similar criteria before, replicate the format.

 Need an example?
 See **[example scenarios for an ordered list component](#example-scenarios-for-an-ordered-list-component)**.

 ## 5) Make everyone aware
-The criteria should be visible to all the team, including engineers and non-technical team members.
+The criteria should be visible to all the team, including technical and non-technical team members.

 ## Examples